-From Figure \ref{pic:nepal_extDep_nonsta}, we observe that the stationary model fails completely at identifying the varied extremal dependence behavior within each subdomain, while the nonstationary models, regardless of the partition and penalty used, provide a much better description of different extremal dependence behaviour.
-While the theoretical extremal coefficients for the nonstationary models may appear to slightly underestimate the extremal dependence (comparing to the empirical ones), it is important to note that this apparent lack of fit may be due to the high variability of the empirical estimates.
-We here have 192 independent monthly maxima replicates, and hence the empirical extremal coefficients may not be estimated well, especially in weak-dependence settings when $\theta(\bm{s}_i, \bm{s}_j)\approx2$.
+From Figure \ref{pic:nepal_extDep_nonsta}, we observe that the stationary model fails completely at identifying the varied extremal dependence behavior within each subdomain, while the nonstationary models, regardless of the partition and penalty used, provide a much better description of different extremal dependence behavior.
+While the theoretical extremal coefficients for the nonstationary models may appear to slightly underestimate the extremal dependence (compared to the empirical ones), it is important to note that this apparent lack of fit may be due to the high variability of the empirical estimates.
+We here have 192 independent monthly maxima replicates, and hence the empirical extremal coefficients may not be well estimated, especially in weak-dependence settings when $\theta(\bm{s}_i, \bm{s}_j)\approx2$.
 Another reason might be that the exponential variogram we used has limited flexibility for capturing long-range independence.
-Model~M better describes nonstationary extremal dependence behaviours overall, especially in low-elevation subdomain, which is confirmed by the MADs (see Table \ref{tab:Nepal_extDep}).
-Nonstationary models significantly outperform the stationary one in the low-elevation and middle-elevation subdomains in terms of MAD, with Model~M slightly outperforming Model~B. In the middle-elevation subdomain, models S and B are comparable, but Model~M provides the smallest MAD.
-In the high-elevation subdomain, model S gives a slightly better fit than the nonstationary models, which is reasonable because nonstationary models give more realistic (larger) fitted values with increasing uncertainty in the high-elevation subdomain.
-However, Model~M again outperforms Model~B. Finally, the total MAD between theoretical and empirical extremal coefficients for the whole domain is smaller for the nonstationary models, with Model~M outperforming Model~B. Therefore, we conclude that the nonstationary models provide better estimates of the extremal dependence structure of Nepal temperatures, and our proposed merging procedure can further improve the fit, with $L_2$ regularization generally outperforming $L_1$ regularization.
+Model~M better describes nonstationary extremal dependence behavior overall, especially in the low-elevation subdomain, which is confirmed by the mean absolute difference (MAD) values; see Table \ref{tab:Nepal_extDep}.
+Nonstationary models significantly outperform the stationary model in the low-elevation and middle-elevation subdomains in terms of MAD, with Model~M slightly outperforming Model~B. In the middle-elevation subdomain, models S and B are comparable, but Model~M provides the smallest MAD.
+In the high-elevation subdomain, Model~S {provides smaller MAD values than the nonstationary models, which may be because nonstationary models provide more realistic (larger) fitted values with increasing uncertainty in the high-elevation subdomain.} However, Model~M again outperforms Model~B. Finally, the total MAD between theoretical and empirical extremal coefficients for the whole domain is smaller for the nonstationary models, with Model~M outperforming Model~B. Therefore, we conclude that the nonstationary models provide better estimates of the extremal dependence structure of air temperature within Nepal and its surrounding Himalayan and sub-Himalayan regions, and our proposed merging procedure can further improve the fit, with $L_1$ regularization generally outperforming $L_2$ regularization.